 Now let’s manually trigger Flash Fill to get the last name.

-- With the source data on the left, type the text element to be extracted into any single row.
+- With the source cells on the left, type the text element to be extracted into any single row.

 And we’re done.
-Both first and last names have been separated into columns.
+Both first name and last name have been separated into columns.
 I’ve shown the background and manual methods above; you can use either.

-While Flash Fill is very good at identifying patterns, it will not always return the values you are expecting in more complex scenarios.
-There needs to be some logical pattern for Flash Fill to find.
+While Flash Fill in Excel is very good at identifying patterns, it will not always return the values you are expecting in more complex scenarios.
+There needs to be some logical pattern for it to find.

 Flash Fill returns static values.
-If the source data changes, we need to re-run the process.
+If the source cells change, we need to re-run the process.

-Flash Fill is also available in Data > Flash Fill
+Flash Fill is also available in Data (tab) > Flash Fill

-If Flash Fill is unable to understand the pattern, it will return an error message.
+If Excel is unable to understand the pattern, it will return an error message.

 Formula Magic with Dynamic Arrays